16 Feb This Small Bird Has Too Many Names | Feb 2016

 If you need something new to worry about, here’s a problem few have considered: This small bird has too many names.

 Officially, it’s a Scaly-breasted Munia.
-At least that’s it’s name now until something changes.
+At least that’s the name it has now until something changes.

-Or, it’s a Spotted Munia (in some sources).
+Or, it’s a Spotted Munia (according to some sources).

 Before its recent name change, it was a Nutmeg Mannikin.
 But in pet stores it was sold as a Spice Finch.